Skip to main content

 • kind [OPTIONAL] of group can only be developers at the moment.

-• spec is an Aladino array.
+• spec is an array of Aladino specifications.

 Example